How do the Avios / Nectar and Radisson devaluations impact the value of Amex points?

 Conclusion

-Whilst American Express hasn’t done anything wrong, it suddenly finds itself on the wrong end of devaluations by two of its most valuable Membership Rewards redemption partners – Radisson Rewards points and Nectar transfers via Avios.
+Whilst American Express hasn’t done anything wrong, it continues to finds itself on the wrong end of devaluations by its Membership Rewards redemption partners – Nectar transfers via Avios, Club Eurostar and Radisson Rewards points.
+Only Singapore Airlines, moving from 1:1 to 3:2, is a direct change to Membership Rewards transfer rates.

 In February 2022, Barclaycard launched two exciting new Barclaycard Avios Mastercard cards with a bonus of up to 25,000 Avios.
 You can apply here.